Every Wednesday, 7:00pm - 9:30pm.

 We introduce traditional teachings of the Buddha in a way that is accessible and practical to everyday life in the modern world.
 Usually the format is a talk, followed by breaking into smaller groups for discussion.

 We have a set series of 16 topics that we cycle through, covering Buddhist ethics, meditation theory and Buddhist wisdom.
-Every night will stand alone so there is no need for any previous knowledge for any evening.
+Every night will stand alone so there is no need for any previous knowledge for any evening and you can start coming at any point in the cycle.

 We start fairly promptly 7pm.
 You're welcome to arrive any time from 6:45pm, but please try to not arrive before then as the team may still be setting up.
 If you arrive late, feel free to use the doorbell and a team member will come and let you in.